you can fly!?

 and a great community of dogwafflers from many continents and countries who share a common passion for the visual arts.

 Thank you for painting.
-God bless, and thank you for using Project Dogwaffle!
+Thank you for using Dogwaffle!
+Thank you for howling and waffling!

-• More About Dogwaffle - a historical Backgrounder
+More About Silver Squirrel and Dogwaffle - a historical Backgrounder

 Why another paint program?
 Dogwaffle has it's roots in the need to tell a story -- a story about squirrels:

-In 1993, I did 2 minutes of 2d animation while concurrently working on the story.
+In 93, I did 2 minutes of 2-D animation while concurrently working on the story.

 Unfortunately all of these gags had some problems but at least they went in my bag of tricks.
-Eventually Sasquach and other hair plugins came out and I saw some hope to do the 3d stuff, so I built a Squirrel model in 3D.
+Eventually Sasquach and other hair plugins came out and I saw some hope to do the 3d stuff, so I built a Squirrel model.

 I also had the opportunity to work on some other challenging problems.
 Birds can be quite an enigma.
 Since then I had the chance to study my own bird -- Battle Bird.

-I realized of course that I couldn't do all the work myself.
+I realized of coarse that I couldn't do all the work myself.
 I had written a proposal for a series of over 40 episodes by now.
 I decided it would be best to move the project along the only way I could.
 I decided to finish the novel, which took me several years.
-Now, 10+ years have passed and all I can say is that I think the ludicrous amount of time I've spent on this project will be worth it.
+It is currently in progress of being published.
+Now, 10 years have passed and all I can say is that I think the ludicrous amount of time I've spent on this project will be worth it.

-Of course I still work on Dogwaffle, as it has become an invaluable tool in its own right, and I still enjoy playing in 2d as much as ever.
+Of course I still work on Dogwaffle, as it has become an invaluble tool in its own right, and I still enjoy playing in 2d as much as ever.
 What's not to like?

 Thanks for reading to the end, and now go have some fun painting - in other words, just dog it!